I truly love writing and expressing myself through writing. Read on to learn bad words in Vietnamese.

 “Đụ má mày đồ con quần què đĩ lôn” means “F^&k you, you f^&king useless b*#ch”

-Hope you enjoyed this brief foray in Vietnamese insults, curses and bad words.
+Hope you enjoyed this brief foray into Vietnamese insults, curses and bad words.
 Remember, some of these phrases may actually start a fight; so don't be "ngu".